OussamaAbderraoufAttia/ProdAI-Inference_Backend/readme.md

 2. **Enhanced Intelligence:** Advanced planning, learning.
 3. **Full Automation:** Autonomous decision-making, adaptation.

+## RL Agent: a Reiforcement Learning env to ameleaorate and simulate all the possible scenarios.

+## Translator Agent: in order to guaratee the flexibility and the globaility of the solution

 ProdAI streamlines industrial operations through AI-powered automation, enhancing efficiency and decision-making across production, sales, and logistics.

 For more details, check this file: